 - National Library of Medicine (NLM) Training Grant.
 Available for US citizens or permanent residents for up to 5 years of support (for PhD trainees not previously funded by an NLM T15 Training Grant) or for up to three years for postdoctoral MA degree fellows or non-degree fellows.
 PhD postdoctoral fellows are chosen by the department, normally after their first year in the program in order for the faculty to evaluate their progress.
 MA degree fellows are selected pre-entry.
 The NLM fellowship covers tuition and fees, single student health insurance, meeting attendance such as the June NLM Training Meeting, and a stipend based on NRSA rates for years of experience post doctorate.

 How to Apply

 The fellowships are only open to US citizens or permanent residents, as required by the funding agency, the National Library of Medicine.
 Apply during admissions season using the same application as PhD and MA applicants through the Graduate School of Arts and Sciences.
 Applications are available online beginning in the fall and are due at the beginning of December.
-GRE and TOEFL scores are not required.
+GRE and TOEFL scores are required by the Graduate School of Arts and Sciences.
 Candidates are invited for on-campus interviews in January or February.
 Finalists are selected by April.